juliuspr/on-hornplaying/content/introduction.md

 The goal of these resources is to draw out the connections between the practical and the conceptual sides of horn playing.
 How we think affects how we act, and vice versa.

 ## Overview.
+How is it structured?
 How to use the resources?

 The Playing part is the most practical: the resources are meant for practical engagement.